 Exercise normal safety precautions in Bosnia and Herzegovina.
-Use common sense and look out for suspicious behaviour, as you would in Australia.
+Use common sense and look out for suspicious behaviour.
 Monitor the media and other sources for changes to local travel conditions.

 - An influx of asylum seekers into Europe has caused some localised disruption to cross-border road and train services in recent years.
-Further disruptions are possible so have back-up plans.
+More disruptions are possible so have back-up plans.
 See

 Safety and security.

-- Lethal unmarked landmines and other unexploded ordnances are a hazard throughout Bosnia and Herzegovina.
+- Lethal unmarked landmines and other unexploded ordnances are a hazard.
 See

 - Australia has a